-17.0 PARALLEL MASTER PORT
+17.0 PARALLEL MASTER PORT (PMP)

-Note: This data sheet summarizes the features of this group of PIC24FJ devices.
+Note: This data sheet summarizes the features of this group of PIC24F devices.
 It is not intended to be a comprehensive reference source.
+Refer to Section 13.
+"Parallel Master Port (PMP)" (DS39713) in the "PIC24F Family Reference Manual" for more information.

-The Parallel Master Port module (PMP) is a parallel 8-bit I/O module, specifically designed to communicate with a wide variety of parallel devices, such as communications peripherals, LCDs, external memory devices and microcontrollers.
+The Parallel Master Port (PMP) module is a parallel, 8-bit I/O module, specifically designed to communicate with a wide variety of parallel devices, such as communication peripherals, LCDs, external memory devices and microcontrollers.
 Because the interface to parallel peripherals varies significantly, the PMP is highly configurable.
 Key features of the PMP module include:

 - Up to 16 Programmable Address Lines

-- Up to Two Chip Select Lines
+- · Up to Two Chip Select Lines

 - Programmable Strobe Options

 - Individual Read and Write Strobes or;

 - Read/Write Strobe with Enable Strobe

-- · Address Auto-Increment/Auto-Decrement
+- Address Auto-Increment/Auto-Decrement

-- · Programmable Address/Data Multiplexing
+- Programmable Address/Data Multiplexing

 - Programmable Polarity on Control Signals

 - Legacy Parallel Slave Port Support

 - Enhanced Parallel Slave Support

 - Address Support

-- 4-byte Deep Auto-Incrementing Buffer
+- 4-Byte Deep Auto-Incrementing Buffer

 - Programmable Wait States

-- · Selectable Input Voltage Levels
+- Selectable Input Voltage Levels